Overview of our reu program

 Students also attend seminars focused on statistics, research methods, and preparing for the graduate school application process.
 To maximize exposure to multiple areas of research, they attend seminars in which faculty mentors present data from recent research.
 Students receive considerable training in the presentation of research findings and have opportunities and financial support to present their findings at regional and national conferences focused on school mental health, treatments, and treatment-related concerns for youth with SEB.
 Students and mentors work together to submit research reports for publication in peer-reviewed academic journals.

 Students must have at least a 3.0 GPA in their undergraduate courses, and must be a U.S. citizen or permanent resident.
 All students who meet these initial requirements are invited to apply.
 Students who have taken research methods will be more competitive for the program, though this is not an exclusionary criterion.
 Students from ethnically, culturally, sociodemographically, or geographically diverse backgrounds are strongly encouraged to apply.
-Each student must be able to commit to the 8-week REU program (i.e., 6/25/18 – 8/17/18).
+Each student must be able to commit to the 7-week on-campus program (i.e., 6/24/19 – 8/09/19).

-Each student will receive $4000 for the 8-week summer experience.
-Additionally, students will receive campus food and housing, conference travel, and research incentive.
+Each student will receive $4000 for the summer experience.
+The stipend will be received by the end of the program.
+Additionally, students will receive campus food (15 meals a week) and housing, conference travel, and research incentive.
+Students will be housed in campus dormitories and will likely share a room with another REU student.

-- Attach a Statement of Purpose (1 page, single-spaced)detailing why you want to participate in the program and what you hope to gain as well as a summary of potential research foci.
+- Upload a Statement of Purpose (1 page, single-spaced) detailing why you want to participate in the program and what you hope to gain as well as a summary of potential research foci.

 - If you have any questions, please contact Fran Wymbs at email@example.com.